dagartga/dagartga/README.md

 ## Hi there 👋

-I am a dedicated Data Scientist based in Los Angeles with a passion for solving business problems through Data Science techniques and effectively communicating insights to stakeholders using visualizations.
+I am a dedicated Data Scientist, who also has over 12 years of Life Science experience, based in Los Angeles with a passion for solving business problems through Data Science techniques and effectively communicating insights to stakeholders using visualizations.
 With a systematic and creative approach, I consistently aim to add tangible value to teams, businesses, and end-users.
 I am committed to continuous learning and self-improvement.

 ### Technical Skills